back to main Enneagram Page

 Manipulate others by correcting them.

-Shadow Issue of Anger comes from their world not being organized and in order.
+Shadow Issue of Anger comes out when their world is not as it should be.

 Insists on being seen as a caring, loving person.